Eubie!

-Eubie!
-Is a revue featuring the music of jazz/swing composer Eubie Blake, with lyrics by Noble Sissle, Andy Razaf, Johnny Brandon, F. E. Miller, and Jim Europe.
-As with most revues, the show features no book, but instead showcases 23 of Eubie Blake's best songs.
-The idea of the show was conceived by Julianne Boyd.
-It opened in 1978, receiving positive reviews from Time, Newsweek, Variety, Backstage, and The Today Show.
+Eubie! is a revue featuring the jazz and ragtime music of composer Eubie Blake, with lyrics by Noble Sissle, Andy Razaf, Johnny Brandon, F. E. Miller, and Jim Europe.
+The revue features no book, simply showcasing 23 of Eubie Blake's popular songs.
+The show was conceived by Julianne Boyd and opened in 1978, receiving positive reviews from Time, Newsweek, Variety, Backstage, and The Today Show.

 Production

 After seven previews, the Broadway production, opened on September 20, 1978, at the Ambassador Theatre, where it ran for 439 performances.
 The show was conceived and directed by Julianne Boyd, choreographed by Billy Wilson and Henry LeTang, and costumed by Bernard Johnston.
 Vicki Carter was the musical director, pianist, and conductor.
 Lou Gonzalez was the sound designer.

-Eubie Blake was nearly 100 years of age when the show opened.
-An original cast recording was produced by Warner Brothers and released on vinyl in 1979, and was later released on CD.
+Eubie Blake himself was nearly 100 years of age when the show opened.

 The theater setting was designed to be reminiscent of the 1920s, with "curlicued settings, dancers diving down a staircase in a pie-shaped wedge, a girl in a mantilla with a Spanish rose in her teeth".
 Many of the songs were from the Blake-Sissle 1921 show Shuffle Along, which follows the story of two friends who are both running for mayor.
 Among the songs were "Charleston Rag", "Daddy", "My Handyman Ain't Handy No More", "Gee, I Wish I Had Someone to Rock Me in the Cradle of Love", and "There's a Million Little Cupids in the Sky" (from the 1924 Blake-Sissle show The Chocolate Dandies).

 A few months after the show's opening on Broadway, the tour of Eubie! opened on February 7, 1979, in Baltimore.

+An original cast recording was produced by Warner Brothers and released on vinyl in 1979, and was later released on CD.
+The production was filmed in 1981; it was Gregory Hines TV debut.

+The New York Times noted that the show's pre-Broadway costs ran $236,000 over budget, and that despite the show's 65-week Broadway run, it “never paid backers a penny of their $350,000 investment.”